Hanns Johst: Role in Nazi Germany

 On 1 November 1932, Johst joined the Nazi Party (membership number 1,352,376).
 In 1933, Johst signed the Gelöbnis treuester Gefolgschaft, a declaration of loyalty to Hitler by pro-Nazi writers.
 Johst was named First Chairman of the Deutsche Akademie für Dichtung (German Academy for Poetry) on 9 June 1933, and on 15 January 1934, Prussian Minister President Hermann Göring appointed him a member of the Prussian State Council.
-Succeeding Hans-Friedrich Blunck in October 1935, Johst became the President of the Reichsschrifttumskammer (Reich Writers Chamber) a powerful organisation for German writers.
+Succeeding Hans-Friedrich Blunck in October 1935, Johst became the President of the Reich Chamber of Literature, a powerful organisation for German writers.
 In the same year, the last prominent Jewish writers, e.g. Martin Buber, were expelled from the Reichsschrifttumskammer.
 By this time these organisations restricted membership to writers whose work was either explicitly pro-Nazi or at least approved of by the Nazis as non-degenerate.
 Johst achieved other positions of importance within the Nazi state, and he was named in the Gottbegnadeten list of September 1944 as one of the Reich's most important artists.
 He joined the Allgemeine-SS on 9 November 1935 (SS member number 274,576) and rose to the rank of SS-Gruppenführer on 30 January 1942.
 During the war he held various positions within the SS, including on the personal staff of Reichsführer-SS Heinrich Himmler, which Thomas Mann stated was the reason that several charges of pedophilia and abuse of children were dropped against Johst in the winter of 1944.

+A former admirer of Thomas Mann, Johst suggested in a 1933 memo addressed to Heinrich Himmler that the author be arrested and imprisoned in Dachau concentration camp in revenge for Thomas' son Klaus' publication of Die Sammlung, and anti-Nazi emigre journal.
+Instead, the Nazis convinced multiple authors including Thomas Mann and Stefan Zweig to denounce the journal in exchange for avoiding a publication ban on their own literary works.